JeremyCCHsu/vc-vawgan/README.md

 Note:
  - The error bar in Fig. 2 indicates **standard deviation** of the sample, not **confidence interval** of the mean.
- - The ANOVA tests on the MOS scores returned very small p-values, so we used the word **significant** in our paper.
+ - The paired Student-t tests on the MOS scores returned very small p-values, so we used the word **significant** in our paper.
  (intra-gender: VAW-GAN against VAE; inter-gender: VAW-GAN against VAE)